danielmconrad/101-html/README.md

-# HTML 101: Chooose Your Adventure
+# HTML 101: Choose Your Adventure